AndreaFalanti/popnas/README.md

 # POPNASv2
-New version of POPNAS algorithm, a neural architecture search method developed for a master thesis by Matteo Vantadori (Politecnico di Milano, academic year 2018-2019), based on [PNAS paper](https://openaccess.thecvf.com/content_ECCV_2018/papers/Chenxi_Liu_Progressive_Neural_Architecture_ECCV_2018_paper.pdf).
+Second version of POPNAS algorithm, a neural architecture search method developed for a master thesis by Matteo Vantadori (Politecnico di Milano, academic year 2018-2019), based on [PNAS paper](https://openaccess.thecvf.com/content_ECCV_2018/papers/Chenxi_Liu_Progressive_Neural_Architecture_ECCV_2018_paper.pdf).
-This new version fixes many problems and bugs of the original version, also expanding it with ideas and improving the models involved and their training procedure.
+This new version improves the time efficiency of the search algorithm, but also drastically increase the accuracy of the networks found, making it competitive with other NAS works.
+It also fixes problems and bugs of the original version.

 ## Installation
 This section provides information for installing all needed software and packages for properly run POPNASv2 on your system.
 If you prefer, you can